-Forgetting Jersey law about snow could cost you $1,000
+Forgetting to clean snow off your car could cost you $1,000 in NJ

 We get it: cleaning off your car after it snows is a hassle, especially when it's freezing outside and you just wanna get to work.
 But if you skip it, you could not only face big fines in New Jersey — you could be endangering the lives of other people on the road.

-According to the Division of Highway Traffic Safety webpage, fines range from $25 to $75 for each offense, but the price tag can jump up to $1,000 if flying ice or snow causes injury to others or property damage.
+According to the Division of Highway Traffic Safety, fines range from $25 to $75 for each offense, but the price tag can jump up to $1,000 if flying ice or snow causes injury to others or property damage.

 From a traffic perspective, when you forget to clean the snow off your car and it results in an accident, you're not only affecting yourself and the vehicles involved in the crash, you're having a negative impact on thousands of other motorists whose commutes will be delayed as a result.
 Not to mention the possible injuries and car damage that could result from it.

-Note: This article was originally published in 2016 and has been updated in reference to December 2020's first big snowstorm.